FREE! Click here to Join FunTrivia. Thousands of games, quizzes, and lots more!

 Answer: Isaac Newton

-Isaac Newton was an English physicist and astronomer, who was also considered an expert mathematician who dabbled in alchemy, and wrote in his spare time.
+Isaac Newton was an English physicist and astronomer who was also considered an expert mathematician who dabbled in alchemy and wrote in his spare time.

 What spare time, you ask?
 Good question.
 He made many contributions to other scientific works as well, and is considered by many, all these centuries later, to be the greatest scientist ever born.
-His laws of motion and universal gravitation stood until Einstein happened along; he built the first practical reflecting telescope - and - but let's stop there.
+His laws of motion and universal gravitation stood until Einstein happened along; he built the first practical reflecting telescope, and - but let's stop there.
 His discoveries, his theories are just too many to list in a single question.
 It would be insulting to attempt to do so.
 What is so fascinating about this giant of a man is his brain.
-Why was it so much more advanced, why did it fire at such a different rate to others, what set off his spark of pure genius?
+Why was it so much more advanced, why did it fire at such a different rate than others, what set off his spark of pure genius?

-Returning to the question and its pun, though, Newton is said to have come up with his most well known breakthrough, the idea of universal gravitation, after seeing an apple fall from a tree.
+Returning to the question and its pun, though, Newton is said to have come up with his most well-known breakthrough, the idea of universal gravitation, after seeing an apple fall from a tree.
 This could be a myth, but for the fact that several of his contemporaries have verified this to be true.
 What fascinated Newton was the fact that the apple dropped perpendicular to the earth, not sidewards or in any other way, but straight down - and this is what set his curiosity agitating to find the answer.
-It could have been a banana, it could have been anything else dropping to the ground - the agent was incidental, the event was the spark.
+It could have been a banana; it could have been anything else dropping to the ground - the agent was incidental, the event was the spark.

 "Don't Sit Under the Apple Tree (With Anyone Else but Me)" was written in 1942 by Brown and Tobias, and made popular by the Andrew Sisters and Glenn Miller during World War II at a time when thousands of men were away at war, and their wives and girlfriends were asked to wait patiently for their return back home.